alexvatti/AlexArduinoProjects/MicroPython/ReadMe.md

 # Flashing MicroPython Software using Thonny IDE

-1).MicroPython isn’t flashed onto the ESP32 or ESP8266 boards by default.
+1) MicroPython isn’t flashed onto the ESP32 or ESP8266 boards by default.
 The first thing you need to do to start programming your boards with MicroPython is flash/upload/burn the firmware.

 2) Connect your ESP32 or ESP8266 board to your computer.